intermediate

 Why Weekly Targets Are Useful:

-Best for: One-time expenses, annual bills, or savings goals with deadlines
+Best for: One-time expenses, annual bills, savings goals with deadlines, or balance targets without a deadline

 Examples: